Using the Walrus client

 Walrus system information

 Information about the Walrus system is available through the walrus info command.
-For example, walrus info gives an overview of the number of storage nodes and shards in the system, the maximum blob size, and the current cost in (Testnet) WAL for storing blobs:
+It provides an overview of current system parameters such as the current epoch, the number of storage nodes and shards in the system, the maximum blob size, and the current cost in (Testnet) WAL for storing blobs:

 $ walrus info